dmancloud/tutorial-documentation/docs/install-nginx.md

 ``` shell title="Run from shell prompt" linenums="1"
 sudo systemctl restart nginx
 ```
-Nginx should now be serving your domain name.
+Nginx should now be serving Jenkins from your domain name.
 You can test this by navigating to http://your_domain